-- 2.8 Any benefits associated with the proposed mitigation would therefore be minimal at best and likely have no material effect on junction operation, capacity or safety.
-Lengthening the section of two lane approach may increase stacking space for northbound vehicles to queue but would do little to increase the number of vehicles that could physically get through the junction at peak times.
-Also, if land outside the adopted highway were to be required to deliver a material widening, its availability cannot be guaranteed as it is outside of the Wisloe promoter's control. - 2.9 It is noted from Table C.1 (junction 23) that the A38 northbound approach is predicted to have a maximum flow volume over capacity (V/C) ratio of 105 in the 2040 Local Plan 'no mitigation' scenario.
+- 2.7 Any benefits associated with the proposed mitigation would therefore be minimal at best and likely have no material effect on junction operation, capacity or safety.
+Lengthening the section of two lane approach may increase stacking space for northbound vehicles to queue but would do little to increase the number of vehicles that could physically get through the junction at peak times. - 2.8 It is noted from Table C.1 (junction 23) that the A38 northbound approach is predicted to have a maximum flow volume over capacity (V/C) ratio of 105 in the 2040 Local Plan 'no mitigation' scenario.
 Practical operational capacity is normally taken as being 85 meaning the approach would cause significant queuing and delays.
 It is difficult to see how the proposed minor widening would bring the northbound approach within capacity, yet Table C.1 also indicates that in the 2040 Local Plan 'with mitigation' scenario the maximum V/C at the junction reduces to 64 and switches to the A4135 westbound approach.
-In other words, the operation of the A38 northbound approach reduces from 105 to less than 64. - 2.10 The above is considered unrealistic and indicates that the TFRA is likely to significantly underestimate the traffic impacts of the Local Plan on the operation of the A38 / A4135 roundabout.
-It also further draws into question the appropriateness of the large scale PS37 Wisloe allocation given its location adjacent to, and its reliance on, the roundabout and the A38 corridor. - 2.11 It should be noted that the increased size of the proposed Land at Draycott allocation (200 extra dwellings, 122 and 102 extra two-way trips in the AM and PM peak hours respectively) would inevitably put further pressure on the roundabout compared to that assessed previously.
+In other words, the operation of the A38 northbound approach reduces from 105 to less than 64. - 2.9 The above is considered unrealistic and indicates that the TFRA is likely to significantly underestimate the traffic impacts of the Local Plan on the operation of the A38 / A4135 roundabout.
+It also further draws into question the appropriateness of the large scale PS37 Wisloe allocation given its location adjacent to, and its reliance on, the roundabout and the A38 corridor. - 2.10 It should be noted that the increased size of the proposed Land at Draycott allocation (200 extra dwellings, 122 and 102 extra two-way trips in the AM and PM peak hours respectively) would inevitably put further pressure on the roundabout compared to that assessed previously.